-The US-based firm will allow customers to book autorickshaw rides through an ‘auto’ option on its platform later this month in these two cities.
+The US-based company, which is locked in an intense battle with homegrown player Ola, will allow customers to book autorickshaw rides through 'AUTO' option on its platform later this month in these two cities.

-Ola had launched a similar offering in Bengaluru and Chennai in 2014.
-Ola auto is currently operational across 73 cities with over 120,000 autos associated with it.
+Ola, which also allows booking autorickshaw rides under 'Auto' service, had launched the offering in Bengaluru and Chennai in 2014.
+Ola Auto is currently operational across 73 cities with over 120,000 lakh autos associated with the company.